 Winter Season – South Fork Fishing Report

-Winter has arrived to Jackson Hole and Teton Valley.
-The South Fork of the Snake, in combination with the Snake and Henry’s Fork or going to be your go-to fisheries for the winter months.
+Spring is coming to Jackson Hole and Teton Valley.
+The South Fork of the Snake, in combination with the Snake and Henry’s Fork or going to be your go-to fisheries for the late winter and early spring months.
+With increased flows, look for the South Fork to fish well this time of year!
 Concentrate on the warmest parts of the day.
 Nymphing will be the most effective with small rubber legs, pheasant tails, zebra midges and other sparse patterns.
 Don’t be surprised to see some fish eating midges on the surface on warm calm cloudy days.
 Streamer fishing with sink tips moved low and slow can produce some surprises during the winter months.

 South Fork Fishing Resources: